 Guidelines: The purpose of these courses is to further student knowledge of engineering education research methods.
-Note that students must complete one (3 credit) quantitative and one (3 credit) qualitative social science methods course across all courses.
-ENGE 6614 can be used to fulfill the quantitative social science methods requirement and ENGE 6624 can be used to fulfill the qualitative social science methods requirement.
+Note that students must complete one (3 credit) quantitative and one (3 credit) qualitative social science methods course, one of which must be ENGE 6614 or 6624.
+If both courses are completed, one may count as a Specialization Course.